 Article 50 Transparency Looks Easy.
 The Engineering May Not Be.

 Article 50 is the article most teams think they can ship in an afternoon.
 Add an “AI” badge to the chatbot, write a sentence in the help centre, done.
 That covers the first paragraph.
-It doesn’t cover the obligation.
+It doesn’t cover the real obligation.
 The chat label is a UI element.
 The real obligation is structural: it applies on every channel where the system can talk to a person, it has to be machine-readable for synthetic content, and it has to reach people in physical spaces who never see a screen.
-Teams treating this as a copy task in spring 2026 will find by summer that the obligation lives in the system architecture, not on the marketing site.
+Teams treating this as a copy task will find that the obligation lives in the system architecture, not on the marketing site.

 The transparency requirements piece covers the four obligations at a survey level.
 This piece is about what they actually take to implement in a way that survives an inspection.